industrial-edge/energy-manager-getting-started/docs/Installation.md

 ### Configuration of asset

 For each asset in the Energy Manager, you can define which energy media is required.
-Then the variables from Data Service can be assigned properly.
+Then parameter can be assigned properly.

 Here we specifiy one asset:

 - select the tab "My Plant"
 - go to the asset you want to specify
 - click on the asset name and select "Asset Configuration"
-- chosse "Assignment of energy medium"
+- choose "Assignment of energy medium"

 ![Asset_Structure](graphics/Asset_Structure.png)